-- 333.-(1) A bankrupt who has not obtained a discharge must, when directed by the Official Assignee, submit to the Official Assignee an account of - (a) all moneys and property that have come to the bankrupt's hands for the bankrupt's own use during such period as the Official Assignee may specify; and - (b) the moneys and property that have been expended in the expenses necessary for the maintenance of the bankrupt and the bankrupt's family during the same period. - (2) A bankrupt who fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$10,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding \$200 for every day or part of a day during which the offence continues after conviction.
+- 333.-(1) A bankrupt who has not obtained a discharge must, when directed by the Official Assignee, submit to the Official Assignee - (a) an account of all moneys and property that have come to the bankrupt's hands for the bankrupt's own use during such period as the Official Assignee may specify, including a statement of specified particulars of the bankrupt's current employment status and employment history if the Official Assignee so directs; and

+(b) an account of the moneys and property that have been expended in the expenses necessary for the maintenance of the bankrupt and the bankrupt's family during the same period.

+(2) A bankrupt who fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$10,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding \$200 for every day or part of a day during which the offence continues after conviction.